Real-Time Ultrasound Physiotherapy

 Abdominal and pelvic surgery involves cutting through the muscle layers.
-Along with post-operative pain, the muscle trauma changes the core stability muscles’ ability to work efficiently.
+Along with post-operative pain, muscle trauma changes the core stability muscles’ ability to work efficiently.
 As with other muscle cuts, your Transversus Abdominis, in particular, needs to be strengthened post-operatively.
 Otherwise, it will almost certainly remain permanently weak.

-The lower part of the transversus muscle’s muscle fibres is separated (such as in appendix removal or caesarean births).
+The lower part of the transversus muscle fibres is separated (such as in appendix removal or caesarean births).
 Because of this, you need to retrain the muscle to learn how to use it again correctly.

 Pre-Pilates, Yoga, Gym & Exercise Programs

 Exercise programs that aim to develop your core strength can often do just the opposite.
 The most common reason for injury and back pain is the incorrect timing of muscle recruitment.
 Pilates, Yoga, gym strengthening, and other exercise forms place high demands on your core stability system.
 Suppose the core muscle recruitment order is abnormal, your chance of injury increases in proportion with the exercise difficulty.

 Research has identified that the order of core muscle recruitment is the most critical factor in preventing or resolving pain.

 Remember, if you build a skyscraper on a weak foundation, it will eventually topple.
 The same goes for your core stability muscles.
 Recruit the deeper muscles before your superficial layers, just like adding floors to a sturdy skyscraper and your back will be healthy and pain-free forever.

 “Pot Belly” – or whatever you wish to call it, is a cosmetic problem related to your lower stomach muscles.